Gift wrapping algorithm

+Animation of the gift wrapping algorithm.
+With different colored lines where it shows different angles, the color changes each time when it finishes finding the optimal point.

 In computational geometry, the gift wrapping algorithm is an algorithm for computing the convex hull of a given set of points.

 Planar case

 In the two-dimensional case the algorithm is also known as Jarvis march, after R. A. Jarvis, who published it in 1973; it has O(nh) time complexity, where n is the number of points and h is the number of points on the convex hull.
 Its real-life performance compared with other convex hull algorithms is favorable when n is small or h is expected to be very small with respect to n.
 In general cases, the algorithm is outperformed by many others (see Convex hull algorithms).

 Algorithm

 For the sake of simplicity, the description below assumes that the points are in general position, i.e., no three points are collinear.
 The algorithm may be easily modified to deal with collinearity, including the choice whether it should report only extreme points (vertices of the convex hull) or all points that lie on the convex hull.
 Also, the complete implementation must choose how to deal with degenerate cases when the convex hull has only 1 or 2 vertices, as well as with the issues of limited arithmetic precision, both of computer computations and input data.

 The gift wrapping algorithm begins with i=0 and a point p_{0} known to be on the convex hull, e.g., the leftmost point, and selects the point p_{i+1} such that all points are to the right of the line p_{i} p_{i+1}.
 This point may be found in O(n) time by comparing polar angles of all points with respect to point p_{i} taken for the center of polar coordinates.
 Letting i=i+1, and repeating with until one reaches p_{h}=p_{0} again yields the convex hull in h steps.
 In two dimensions, the gift wrapping algorithm is similar to the process of winding a string (or wrapping paper) around the set of points.

 The approach can be extended to higher dimensions.